julienweihs/julienweihs.github.io/index.md

 ## Research
 ### Selected Presentations
 #### 2025
-- *Concept maps for teaching and learning, a network-based perspective on understanding and knowledge*, **GFI annual meeting**, Os (NO)
+- *Concept maps for teaching and learning, a network-based perspective on understanding and knowledge*, **GFI** annual meeting, Os (NO)
-- *A network-based perspective on understanding and knowledge in STEM: implications for research and teaching*, **SERG seminar**, Bergen (NO)
+- *A network-based perspective on understanding and knowledge in STEM: implications for research and teaching*, **SERG** seminar, Bergen (NO)
 - *Applying network analysis to expert conceptualisations of Type-2 Diabetes: investigating knowledge structures in medical science with a pilot study*, **ESERA**, Copenhagen (DK)
 - *Improving students’ programming skills through Collaborative Scientific Python*, **MNT**, Trondheim (NO)
 - *Quantifying expertise, identifying misconceptions and other results from graph analysis in educational research*, **NERA**, Helsinki (FI)